pixie-io/docs.px.dev/content/reference/05-plugins/01-grafana.md

 order: 5
 ---

-The Grafana Pixie Datasource allows you to visualize data from the Pixie observability platform in Grafana.
+The Pixie Datasource plugin allows you to visualize data from the Pixie observability platform in Grafana.

 ## Installation

-Install the plugin using Grafana's command line tool or using
+Instructions for installing the plugin can be found [here](https://github.com/pixie-labs/grafana-plugin/blob/main/README.md).

 ## Usage

-To get started using the plugin, check out the tutorial [here](/tutorials/grafana).
+To get started using the plugin, check out the [tutorial](/tutorials/grafana).

 ### Configuration

-The plugin requires a Pixie API key and cluster ID to execute queries:
+The plugin requires a Pixie API key and cluster ID to execute queries.
+Grafana encrypts these values.

 - To create an API key, follow the directions [here](/using-pixie/api-quick-start/#get-an-api-token).
 - To find your cluster's ID, follow the directions [here](/using-pixie/api-quick-start/#get-a-cluster-id).

-Grafana encrypts these values.

 ### Queries